 but highly effective measure, would be to shorten the depreciation schedules on capital investment and research

-spending, and increase short-term capital gains taxes to discourage short-term thinking and reducing the incentive for
+spending, and increase short-term capital gains taxes to discourage short-term thinking.

-• Simplify: Simplify business process for entrepreneurs and business by tax code and government transactions.
+• Make it simple: Simplify business management for entrepreneurs by simplifying the tax code and Government

-• Reduce professional and business insurance and legal costs by reviewing the legal system to minimize frivolous
+• Reduce insurance and legal costs by reviewing the legal system to minimize frivolous lawsuits.
+Consider the

-• Promote positive culture re-engineering: Promote transformation from consumerism to investment, from leisure
+• Promote positive culture re-engineering: Promote transformation from consumerism to investment-oriented culture,

 • Manage Globalization: The U.S. can slow globalization and offshoring through protection.
-However, U.S.
+However, The U.S.

 by enforcing fair trade and investment agreements.

-• Price: If you can't beat them, buy them!.
-U.S. can partner with neighbor countries, such as Latin American
+• Low cost Labor: If you can't beat them, buy them.
+The U.S. can partner with neighbor countries, such as Canada

-• Immigration Policy: Bring more competitive labor through more attractive immigration policies (investors, price
+• Immigration Policy: Bring more investors and competitive labor through more attractive immigration policies to

 • Hostile takeover (War): That is an unethical option and has been proven to be high risk, high cost and

-• Friendly Merger: Acquire new labor, natural resources and market.
-Consider the European Union expansion model
+• Friendly Merger: Acquire new labor, natural resources and markets.
+Learn from the European Union expansion model

-and expand resources and markets (mergers with other North American countries such as Canada and Mexico)
+and consider mergers with other North American countries such as Canada and Mexico.

 • Build stronger global socioeconomic networks: That will help favor American products and services.
-To build a
+In order to

-strong international socioeconomic relationship, the U.S. must refrain from acting as the world police and stop
+build strong international relationships, the U.S. must refrain from acting as the world police and stop attacking other

 • Build stronger partnerships with other nations: That can be done through shared investments which will improve